nette/php-generator/readme.md

 ---------------------

-**When the class is part of the namespace, it is rendered slightly differently**: all types (ie. type hints, return types, parent class name, implemented interfaces and used traits) are automatically *resolved* (unless you turn it off, see below).
+**When the class is part of the namespace, it is rendered slightly differently**: all types (ie. type hints, return types, parent class name, implemented interfaces, used traits and attributes) are automatically *resolved* (unless you turn it off, see below).
 It means that you have to **use full class names** in definitions and they will be replaced with aliases (according to the use-statements) or fully qualified names in the resulting code: